Frequently Asked Questions

 Can I mix shirt sizes & do I need to order in dozens?

 You can order as many different shirt sizes as you want and you DON’T have to order in dozens, unless otherwise stated.
-Although, certain brands require ordering in dozens.
+Please note that certain brands, but not many, do require ordering in dozens.

 I didn’t get all my shirts!

-Do I need to pay for my order first?
+Do I need to pay for my order before its produced?

 Yes, once you’ve approved our quote, and paid for your order, we will move to the next phase of work and send a digital mock up for each of your designs.
-We can’t do design work or prep your mock ups prior to receiving payment.
+We cannot provide design work or prepare your mock-ups prior to receiving payment.